 Storage and Reheating

 Refrigerator: Roasted potatoes are best right away, but if you have any leftovers they will last in an airtight container in the fridge for up to 4 days.

-- 2 Pounds Yellow or Russet Potatoes, cut into 1-inch cubes
+- 2 pounds russet potatoes, cut into 1-inch cubes

 - Preheat the oven to 425°F.

 - In a large bowl, combine the potato pieces, oil, dried herbs, garlic powder, paprika, salt, and pepper.
 Toss to coat the potatoes evenly.2 pounds russet potatoes2 tablespoons cooking oil2 teaspoon(s) dried herbs1 teaspoon(s) garlic powder½ teaspoon(s) paprikaSalt and pepper

 - Arrange the potatoes on a large baking sheet in an even layer.
 Bake for 40 to 50 minutes or until the potatoes are golden brown and crispy on the outside.
 Flip halfway through if the potatoes begin to brown quickly.